The Anu

 Anu, On, Heliopolis and Zion

 I love Dr. Cheikh Anta Diop.
 Every time I read the African Origins of Civilization or Great African Thinkers I get something new out of it.
 His analysis starts my mind to wondering and questioning everything.
 Recently I’ve turned my interests to the ancient term Anu.
 Anu was called Heliopolis by the Greeks and On in the Bible.
 As I started to research those three seemingly divergent names I wondered if On could possibly be related to the Biblical name Zion.
-Zion - Jerusalem - the City of David and often used to refer to Israel and then the heavenly place, the promised land.
+Zion - Jerusalem - the City of David were names often used to refer to Israel, the heavenly place, the promised land of the Hebrews.

 I began to wonder why in 1946 the newly formed nation of Israel did not name the land of Israel Zion.
 Zion is the most important name in the Bible.
 I'd read when a vote was taken when Israel was formed the name Zion lost by one vote.
 Why?
 I had also read that the nation of Uganda at the mouth of the Nile, and long held to be the place where the first man and woman as found, was the sight for the 'New Israel' after WWII.
 That is indeed another story.
 From this began to research the ancient people of On or Anu the original name/place of Zion.